openpowerquality/docusaurus/docs/deploy-docker.md

 The `opq/util/docker-deployment` directory contains all the files required for deployment.

+Ensure that you have the latest versions of these files by pulling the latest changes on the master branch of the OPQ GitHub repository.
+By doing so, you also ensure that your deployment will be running on all the latest available OPQ docker images.

 Deployment is a very straight-forward process:
-  1. Transfer the latest contents of the `opq/util/docker-deployment` directory into a dedicated deployment directory of your choice on your production server, overwriting all older deployment files as necessary.
+  1. Transfer the latest contents of the `opq/util/docker-deployment` directory into a dedicated deployment directory of your choice on your production server, overwriting all previous deployment files.
+  2. Ensure that the `settings.production.json` file is also placed in your dedicated deployment directory.
-  2. Invoke the `docker-compose-run.sh` script to re-deploy the OPQ Cloud instance.
+  3. Invoke the `docker-compose-run.sh` script to re-deploy the OPQ Cloud instance.

 This is essentially all that is required to deploy your own OPQ Cloud instance.